 It’s simple, when a reader takes a specific action, it triggers another action, keeping them engaged.

-Because although they didn’t buy my course, I know they are interested in that specific course topic and may benefit from additional information about it.
+Because although they didn’t buy my course, I know they are interested in that specific course topic and may benefit from additional information about it in the future.
 Make sense?

 ConvertKit is a total game changer, m’friends.